-Using Linux network tools and services
+Using Linux Network Tools and Services

 Linux computers can provide many powerful and flexible network services.
-Your Red Hat Linux Publisher's Edition DVD comes packed with the tools to provide these services:
+Your Fedora Core 2 DVD comes packed with the tools to provide these services:

-- ✓ Apache web server: Of all the web servers on the Internet, the majority are run by the open source Apache web server.
-You can start a simple web server by simply installing the bundled Apache software from this book's companion DVD-ROM. - OpenSSH: The open source version of Secure Shell enables you to communicate securely across the Internet.
+- ✓ Apache Web server: Of all the Web servers on the Internet, the majority are run by the open source Apache Web server.
+You can start a simple Web server by simply installing the bundled Apache software from this book's companion DVD. - ✓ OpenSSH: The open source version of Secure Shell (SSH) enables you to communicate securely across the Internet.
 Secure Shell is much safer than Telnet because Secure Shell encrypts your communication when you log in (even when you log in to other computers), making much slimmer the chance that others can discover your passwords and other sensitive information.
 OpenSSH also provides other authentication and security features and enables you to securely copy files from machine to machine.
-With OpenSSH, you can prevent people from listening to your communication. - ✓ Internet accessing utilities: Red Hat Linux provides several configuration utilities that help you connect to the Internet.
+With OpenSSH, you can prevent people from listening to your communication. - ✓ Internet-accessing utilities: Fedora Core provides several configuration utilities that help you connect to the Internet.
 The utilities help you to configure DSL, cable modems, and plain old telephone modems to connect to the Internet.
-They also help you to connect to Local Area Networks (LAN) using Ethernet adapters. - ✓ Firewalls: A firewall is a system that controls access to your private network from any outside network (in this case, the Internet) and to control access from your private network to the outside world.
-To keep the bad guys out, Red Hat Linux provides protection by giving you the tools to build your own firewall.
-Red Hat Linux is flexible in this regard, and many software packages are available, including the popular and simple-to-use netfilter/iptables filtering software, which is included on the companion DVD-ROM.
-Building a firewall is covered in Chapter 8.
+They also help you to connect to local area networks (LAN) using Ethernet adapters. - ✓ Firewalls: A firewall is a system that controls access to your private network from any outside network (in this case, the Internet) and controls access from your private network to the outside world.
+To keep the bad guys out, Fedora Core provides protection by giving you the tools to build your own firewall.
+Fedora Core is flexible in this regard, and many software packages are available, including the popular and simple-to-use netfilter/iptables filtering software, which is included on this book's companion DVD.
+Chapter 8 covers using and modifying the default Fedora Core firewall.

-This list is just a sample of the network-y things you can do with Red Hat Linux.
+This list is just a sample of the network-y things you can do with Fedora Core.
 We describe many of them in this book, but it takes much more exploration to find them all!